jqno/talks/_talks/lessismore.md

 In this talk, I'll explain why emitting CO₂ is a problem, how the IT sector contributes to it (and does other things that are bad for the climate), and share some tips to save you (or, let's be honest: your employer) money and cut down emissions at the same time.
 Not because you have to, but because it's fun.

+## Podcast interview

+In December 2025, Frank Delporte of Foojay.io interviewed me about the ideas I present in this talk for the Foojay podcast: [see here](/other/#podcast-appearances) for more information.

 ## Deliveries

 * **J-Fall**